Nikaoto/bsdash/README.md

     r    Force refresh (also pulls query/setting changes)
 ```

+**bsdash** be extended to display bar graphs and other types of charts - the vast
+majority of the work was just reliably obtaining the realtime data from
+BetterStack.

 ## Setup

 Requires ruby, bundle and a BetterStack account and API key.